 - SIBELIUS 6 : Create Menu > Barline

-- SIBELIUS 7 : Notations Tab > Barline button in the Common Group
+- SIBELIUS 7 and later : Notations Tab > Barline button in the Common Group

 Note in particular number 7 on the list which is “Normal”.
 It is possible to get into a situation where you actually convert the Default barline to a “Special” barline.
 It’s actually hard to spot, because there is no visual indication that anything is out of the ordinary.